Castleford Tigers: 1927–present: Wheldon Road

-Axiom
+Wheldon Road was built in 1926, originally intended to be the home of association football club Castleford Town.
+In February 1926, within a week of Castleford RLFC's successful application to join the Northern Rugby Football League, the club announced that they had agreed to buy the ground.
+They had negotiated an £800 loan from the RFL to finance the purchase.
+The club spent a year making improvements to spectator facilities, reseeding the playing area and replacing the perimeter fencing before finally moving in from the 1927–28 season.

+On 9 March 1935, the ground set its record attendance when 25,449 spectators watched Castleford play a third-round Challenge Cup match against Hunslet.

+Castleford installed floodlights at Wheldon Road ahead of the 1965–66 season, becoming the seventh rugby league club to do so.
+This enabled their participation in the inaugural BBC2 Floodlit Trophy.

+In the early 2000s, the stadium was renamed The Jungle as a result of sponsorship from online retailer Jungle.com.
+This moniker proved popular with supporters, with the club seeking to reinstate the name alongside subsequent naming rights holders.

+Proposed relocations

 The Lateral Property group submitted a planning application for a proposed £135 million development and Five Towns Stadium in Glasshoughton.
 Outline planning permission was given to the development in 2015, with Reserved Matters applications to follow.
 In early 2018, Lateral Property Group announced that site had been renamed Axiom, working with partner Highgrove Plc, a scheme which would include food, a country park and an omni-retail experience.
 Numerous planning applications have been submitted through Wakefield MDC Planning Department to discharge conditions as well as amend the scheme slightly, with a Reserved Matters application for Phase 1 and 2a of the work approved.
-The timeplan provided by the developers is that work on supporting roads and groundworks will begin in Summer/Autumn 2018 with the stadium to be completed in time for the 2021 season.
+The schedule provided by the developers is that work on supporting roads and groundworks will begin in Summer/Autumn 2018 with the stadium to be completed in time for the 2021 season.
 In July 2018, an application was submitted to increase the capacity of the proposed ground from 10,000 to 10,245.